Neurodiversity, ADHD & Autism

 • Weekly one-to-one

-We meet weekly, for 50 minutes.
+We meet weekly, for 50 minutes, usually at the same time and day.

 I can also offer therapy in native German.